LumioStudios/.github/profile/README.md

 The ethos of Lumio Studios is grounded in three pillars that guide every decision we make:

 1. **Players First**
-   Technology is merely a means to an end, with the player always being at the core of everything we do.
-Our mission is to deliver thoughtful creations—whether games, plugins, or designs—that cultivate joy, foster emotional connections, and create memorable experiences rooted in engagement.
+   Technology serves as a powerful tool, acting as a conduit to achieve greater goals, but it is never the ultimate focus; the true heart of everything we strive for lies with the player.
+Our overarching mission centers around crafting well-considered and innovative creations, be it immersive games, functional plugins, or other interactive ventures.
+Each endeavor is designed with a purpose: to foster deeply memorable experiences that resonate through meaningful engagement and leave a lasting impression.

 2. **Imagination Over Convention**
    We are innovators at heart, consistently looking past conventional norms to uncover new possibilities.
 Guided by curiosity and driven by a desire to challenge the ordinary, every project becomes a platform for exploration—surprising players with originality and leaving a lasting impression across all formats.